StellarSand/privacy-settings/Privacy Settings/Vivaldi-Mobile.md

 ## Privacy and security
+- Always use secure connections: On
 - Access payment methods: Off
-- Always use secure connections: On
-- Preload pages: Off
+- Preload pages: No preloading
-- "Do Not Track": On
 - Use secure DNS >
   - On
-  - Choose another provider > Quad9/NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://privacyguides.org/providers/dns/)
+  - Choose another provider > Quad9/NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)

+    Example: For MullvadDNS, enter https://adblock.doh.mullvad.net/dns-query

+- "Do Not Track": On
+- Touch to Search: Off
 - Broadcast IP for best WebRTC performance: Off